blackary/type-hints/lesson1/type-hints1.md

 * What would you want to add type hints to your code?
 * Basic type hinting (str, int, etc.)
 * Using type checkers
-* Types with parameters Lists, Tuples & Dictionaries
+* Types with parameters -- Lists, Tuples & Dictionaries
 * More complex types (Union, Optional, Any)
-* Where to start?
+* Where to start
 * Where to learn more

 ---